-Residence is determined at the time the student is admitted to the college.
-The burden of proof of residency is upon the student and he/she will be required to sign a statement substantiating their claim.
+- A student's residence is determined at the time he/she is admitted to the College.
+Burden of proof of residency is to be upon the student, and he/she will be required to sign a statement substantiating his/her claim. - 2.
+Regulations for full and part-time students are identical.

-- 2. Regulations for full- and part-time students are identical. - All requests for change of residence must be made in writing, and proper proof of residence must be presented before a change will be made. - 4.
-Students who change their residence during a semester will not have their tuition adjusted during that semester, but may be entitled to such adjustment the following semester. - 5.
-The word domicile as used in this regulation shall mean the place of permanent abode.
+- All requests for change of residence must be made in writing, and proper proof of residence must be presented before a change will be made. - 4.
+A student who changes his residence during a semester will not have his/her tuition adjusted during that semester but may be entitled to such adjustment the following semester. - 5.
+The word "domicile" as used in this regulation shall mean the permanent place of abode.
 For the purpose of this rule only one domicile may be maintained.
-Local addresses that pertain only during the school year will not be considered for determination of tuition charges. - 6.
-Non-self-supporting students are considered to be Frederick County residents if, at the time of their admission, their parents have been domiciled in Frederick County for three consecutive months prior to admission.
-Exceptions will be made for newly arriving families who can prove their intent to become indefinite Frederick County residents (i.e., property tax receipt, mortgage receipt, etc.). - 7.
-Non-self-supporting students are considered to be residents elsewhere in the state of Maryland if, at the time of their admission their parents are domiciled elsewhere in the State of Maryland. - 8.
-Adult students (age 18 years or over and self-supporting) are considered residents of Frederick County if, at the time of admission, they have been domiciled in Frederick County for three consecutive months prior to admission.
+Local addresses which pertain only during the school year will not be considered for determination of tuition charges. - 6.
+Non-self-supporting students (defined as an unmarried individual claimed by parents or guardians as an income tax exemption in the previous taxable year) are considered to be Frederick County residents if, at the time of their admission, their parents are domiciled in Frederick County for 3 consecutive months prior to admission.
+Exceptions will be made for newly arriving families who can prove their intent to become indefinite Frederick County residents, (i.e. property tax receipt, mortgage receipt, etc.). - Non-self-supporting students are considered to be residents elsewhere in the State of Maryland if, at the time of their admission, their parents are domiciled elsewhere in the State of Maryland. - 8.
+Adult students (age 18 or over and self-supporting) are considered residents of Frederick County if, at the time of admission, they have been domiciled in Frederick County for 3 consecutive months prior to admission.
 Exceptions will be made for newly arriving individuals who can prove their intent to become permanent Frederick County residents (i.e., property tax receipt, mortgage receipt, etc.). - 9.
-Military personnel stationed, living, or domiciled in Maryland, their spouses and dependents who are entering the institution for the first time this fall are considered residents of Frederick County.
-If the armed services member moves out of the state, the dependents and spouse may maintain in-county residence as along as they stay continuously enrolled. - 10.
-Also considered as Frederick County residents are honorablydischarged veterans who attended a Maryland high school for at least three years and who have graduated from a Maryland public or private high school (documentation required). - 11.
-A person attempting to establish residency must be a United States citizen or must have indicated by formal action their intention to become a citizen, or must have been admitted to the United States on an immigrant visa.
-A tourist or student visa is not proof of intent to permanently reside in the United States.
-Such persons are treated as out-of-state residents.
+Military personnel and their dependents stationed, living, or domiciled in Maryland, their spouses and dependents who are entering the College for the first time are considered residents of Frederick County.
+If the armed services member moves out of the state, the dependents and spouse may maintain in-county residence as long as they stay continuously enrolled. - 10.
+Also considered as Frederick County residents are honorably-discharged veterans who attended a Maryland high school for at least three years and who have graduated from a Maryland public or private high school.
+Documentation is required. - 11.
+A foreign national lawfully admitted for residence in the United States may be considered a resident for tuition purposes if he/she meets the domicile requirements stated in this procedure.
+A foreign national lawfully admitted to the United States on a visa type with a corresponding datecertain authorized stay may not be considered a resident for tuition purposes.
+A foreign national lawfully admitted to the United States on certain visa types with an indeterminate authorized stay may be considered as a resident for tuition purposes if the domicile requirements for this policy have been satisfied.